-Fathers have an outsized role in helping their daughters have a positive body image.
+Fathers have an outsize role in helping their daughters have a positive body image.
 Their first step, according to Doukas, should be to consistently focus on their daughter’s greatest traits.
-“Parents should help them feel valued by telling them why they love them — for their intelligence, their compassion, their warmth, their work ethic and their sense of humor — so that they don’t get the message, that they are valued for how slim they are or what their body looks like,” she says
+“Parents should help them feel valued by telling them why they love them — for their intelligence, their compassion, their warmth, their work ethic, and their sense of humor — so that they don’t get the message that they are valued for how slim they are or what their body looks like,” she says

 Doukas stresses that the more parents talk about their kid’s smarts and wit, the more they feel that their body is a vessel for who they are.
 But that also means that parents should consider their own bodies the same way.
 There’s no point in speaking positively about a daughter and then tearing down your own physical appearance, explains Doukas.